A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Physics opportunities

 The proposed setup shares similarities with past fixed-target neutrino experiments such as MINOS~\cite{MINOS:2009ugl}, NOMAD~\cite{NOMAD:2007krq}, CHORUS~\cite{CHORUS:2005cpn}, and NuTeV~\cite{NuTeV:2005wsg}, which were sensitive to comparable neutrino energies and also used magnetized detectors.
 There are a few key differences in the neutrino beams: in our case, the protons are accelerated to higher energies, the target is a low-pressure gas rather than a dense medium, and no magnetic horns are used to focus hadrons.
-As a result, those past beams achieved much higher fluxes in the forward direction, enabling large samples of neutrino interactions, which cannot be reach with the proposed setup with limited luminosity.
-Nevertheless, our design offers the unique advantage of providing a direct proxy for the pseudorapidity of parent hadrons, which can be inferred from the location of the neutrino interaction vertex in the calorimieters.
-The CMS and ATLAS calorimeters have multiple components of different absorber materials, which would enable measurements of neutrino and antineutrino interactions on various nuclei.
-In addition, we expect the sizable sample of $\nu_e+\bar{\nu}_e$ interactions, allowing flavor-dependent cross sections to be probed.
+As a result, those past beams achieved much higher fluxes in the forward direction, enabling large samples of neutrino interactions, which cannot be reached with the proposed setup with limited luminosity.
+As an example, the NuTeV experiment selected the order of one neutrino interaction per $10^{12}$ protons-on-target, whereas the configuration considered here would require $10^{21}$.
+Therefore, the proposed setup cannot compete with those experiments in high-precision measurements of absolute $\nu_\mu$ CC cross sections.

-A central challenge of this setup will be the separation of neutrino interactions from the background of muons traversing the detector which are produced in the same hadronic decays.
-This will require efficient reconstruction of muon tracks using the outer layers of CMS and ATLAS.
-If achieved, however, these muons could themselves provide valuable information: they offer a probe of hadron-induced muon multiplicities in this pseudorapidity region, and could also serve as an in-situ calibration tool for the associated neutrino flux, since both originate from the same parent hadrons.
-In addition, the impact of pileup from concurrent pp collisions must be evaluated to determine the feasibility of neutrino reconstruction in realistic LHC conditions.